artur-borys/pihole-helm/README.md

 Hello wanderer!

 This Helm chart is not production ready for sure!
 I'm using it for my private hybrid Kubernetes cluster based on K3s.
 I wasn't happy with other Helm charts for pihole that I've found.
-I plan to keep this updated, as pihole is an essential part of my private "cloud" and I need to ensure that the latest and greates version is always deployed on my system.
+I plan to keep this updated, as pihole is an essential part of my private "cloud" and I need to ensure that the latest and greatest version is always deployed on my system.

 # Example deployment